whitneylavalle/Python_Climate_Change-Analysis/README.md

 *TWh=terawatt-hour
 These are units of energy consumption.

-Data wrangling and consistency checks;
+Data wrangling and consistency checks:
 I looked at the mean, std, min, quartiles, and max for each field and none are suspicious I dropped the column “Code’” as there was not a code for each entity/country and it does not add to this analysis I checked the data types of each column and changed entity (country name) to string type